bagubagu/gql2ts-vscode/README.md

   ```sh
   npm install apollo-codegen get-graphql-schema -g
   ```

-  This extension also require `schema.json` to be available.
-It looks for `schema.json` in the workspace root folder by default.
-You can configure the location of `schema.json` with extension setting `gql2ts.schemaJson: 'path/to/shema.json'`.
+  This extension requires `schema.json` to be available.
+Use `get-graphql-schema` to retrieve `schema.json` from your server.

   ```sh
   get-graphql-schema https://your.graphql.endpoint/graphql --json > schema.json
   ```

+  By default gql2ts looks for `schema.json` in the workspace root folder.
+You can configure the location of `schema.json` with extension setting `gql2ts.schemaJson: 'path/to/shema.json'`.

 ## Extension Settings

   This extension contributes the following settings: